diegohaz/constate/README.md

 An action is a method that returns an `updater` function, which will be, internally, passed as an argument to React `setState`.
 Actions will be exposed, then, together with state within the child function.

+You can also return the object directly if you don't need `state`.

 ```jsx
 const initialState = { count: 0 };